- Class V Stormwater Permits

 The Individual Permit authorizes UICs at businesses that are located in a common geology or hydrogeology, or within the jurisdictional boundaries of a public body.
 All UIC systems are eligible for the Individual UIC Permit.

 DEQ has received approximately 60 applications for an individual UIC permit, and is issuing permits at a rate of about one per month.
-Copies of the individual UIC permits that have been issued are available from DEQ’s online permit repository.

 General Class V Stormwater Permit

 DEQ issued the General UIC Permit in December 2015 (also known as the 1200-U).
 The General Permit authorizes UICs at a single facility, or within the jurisdictional boundaries of a public body.
 In order to be eligible for the General Permit, the UIC owner must own less than 50 UICs, and at least one UIC must be located within a well setback.